louierosero/ph-yearly-events/README.md

 ## Getting Started

 To get started with this project, you can simply clone this repository to your local machine and open the index.html file in your web browser.
-Alternatively, you can also visit the [live demo](https://ph-yearly-events.netlify.app/) of this app hosted on Netlify Pages.
+Alternatively, you can also visit the [live demo](https://ph-yearly-events.netlify.app/) of this app hosted on Netlify.

+## Contributing

+If you would like to contribute to this project, feel free to submit a pull request or raise an issue in the Github repository.

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/louierosero/ph-yearly-events/blob/main/LICENSE) file for details.